ranchodeluxe/sheepdawg/README.md

 # sheepda-geo
 This is part tutorial, part example and part tool.
 It's built using the provisioning tool Ansible.
 Working with AWS Lambda can be a configuration slog.
-This repository was built just to help with this frustration.
+This repository was built just to help with this frustration while learning to play with AWS Lambda.
+<img align="right" src="images/jump.jpg"/>
 While this could've been built with shell scripts around AWS CLI commands or directly wrapping boto calls, Ansible already wraps a lot of boto and has mostly idempotent commands.
 Then there's the wonderful repository `ansible-lambda` with it's idempotent lambda commands.
 Much thanks.
-<img align="right" src="images/jump.jpg"/>

 ## Getting Started
 0. get an AWS Account